-We produce The Leopard View, a quarterly economic update with key assertions and commentary, for our network.
-From our most recent edition...
+The Leopard View is a quarterly economic update for our network with key current assertions plus commentary.
+From the most recent edition...

 Current Economic Assertions and Changes (30 May 2019)

 10-year U.S. Treasury rate is 2.27%, down 48 basis points (bps) or 17.45%

 WSJ prime rate is 5.50%, unchanged; up 75 bps or 15.79% year over year